Reports by Past Fellowship Award Recipients

 Since 1996, the William Morris Society in the United States Annual Fellowship (Now named in honor of the late Joseph R. Dunlap) has supported research and creative work related to William Morris, his causes, and his circle of associates.

-The 2018 award went to Shyam Patel for "Romanticism, Socialism, and Organicism: William Morris's Late Career Politics"
+2018 Shyam Patel for "Romanticism, Socialism, and Organicism: William Morris's Late Career Politics"

 My dissertation, “‘The beauty of the bough-hung banks’: William Morris in the Thames Landscape,” investigates the disparate riverside landscapes of the Victorian Thames as dominant presences in Morris’s varied and intertwined roles as designer, author, political thinker, and factory owner.
 As a lifelong London resident, Morris was most familiar with the polluted, industrialized city Thames.
 However, he drew visual inspiration from the rural landscape of the Upper Thames around Kelmscott for his famous pattern designs, and he put forward the same landscape as a medievalist and Socialist pastoral ideal in his poetry, novels, and political writings.
 At the same moment, he was searching out clean river water for the industrial production of his fabrics, and using that water to wash dyestuffs away from his printed fabrics and downstream into the London river.